This FAQ (Frequently Asked Questions) page is divided into the following categories to help you find your answer faster:

 Who will be running the project?
 What kind of qualifications or background do they have?

-Projects are led by permanent Greenway staff or AmeriCorps members, some of whom work in cooperation with the Washington Conservation Corps and the WA State Dept. of Natural Resources, and others who are with the Northwest Service Academy.
+Projects are led by permanent Greenway staff or AmeriCorps members.
 All staff have Wilderness First Aid and CPR training, as well as training on running safe and fun volunteer events.

 Do you ever partner with other organizations?